BFriedman117/vue-rails/README.md

 `rake db:create` and then `rake db:migrate` to set up the database.

-In two separate terminal windows, run `rails s` (to start the Rails server) and `bin/webpack-dev-server` to start the Vue front-end.
+In two separate terminal windows, run `rails s` (to start the Rails server) and `bin/webpack-dev-server` (to start the Vue front-end server).

+The app is now running on localhost:3000.

 # Improvements